 African IP Trust: Mark is a senior adviser to the African Intellectual Property Trust, driving for the protection of brands and IP created in Africa.
 The Trust has promoted the rights of the Maasai people and continues to advance the case for the protection of indigenous brands.

 Build Africa: In 2004 Mark helped to create Build Africa, an award-winning charity which takes a cut-through approach to rural community development and education in Kenya and Uganda.
 To date Build Africa has created 140 high-quality primary schools and 3,500 village savings and loans associations.

-Investment Committees: Mark sits on a number of investment committees for sub-Sahara African funds, advising on good governance and good investing.
+Investment Committees: Mark sits on a number of investment committees advising on good governance and good investing.

 Centre for Social Justice: In 2004 Mark co-founded the Centre for Social Justice with the Rt.
 Hon.
 Iain Duncan Smith MP, Philippa Stroud and Tim Montgomerie.
 The CSJ is now recognised as the most UK’s most rigorous and innovative think tank working to eliminate British poverty and exploitation.
 He was Chairman for many years and is now Life Ambassador.